jamesvdinh/darena-health-community-mcp/dotnet/servers/README.md

 that your submission follows the restrictions.
 A DarenaSolutions maintainer will review your PR.
 Once any comments or changes have been resolved and the PR has been approved, you may merge your changes.

-The merge will trigger an action that will make your package available in the nuget repository with a name that matches your project name.
+The merge will trigger an action that will make your server available as a pluggable MCP server in the MeldRx ecosystem.

 ## Example Project
 An example project has been added for reference: [Example Project](darena-solutions)